IQSS/dataverse/.github/ISSUE_TEMPLATE/feature_request.md

 **Any open or closed issues related to this feature request?**

-**Will you be able to contribute a Pull Request for this issue?**
+**Are you thinking about creating a pull request for this feature?**
-Help is always welcome, is this bug something you or your organization plan to fix ?
+Help is always welcome, is this feature something you or your organization plan to implement?